vmware/vic-product/installer/docs/SUPPORT.md

 please run `/etc/vmware/support/appliance-support.sh` and provide the resulting file to support.
 This script gathers appliance state and log information and is the best tool for gathering comprehensive support information.
-Provide this output for all support requests along with the additional _Support Information_ from the corresponding stage of the Appliance Lifecycle.
+Provide this output for all support requests along with the _Support Information_ from the corresponding stage of the Appliance Lifecycle.

 ## Appliance Lifecycle